-Ohio Revised Code Section 955.28(B) states that a dog owner, keeper, or harborer is liable for any injury caused by a dog if:
+Ohio Revised Code Section 955.28(B) states that an "owner, keeper, or harborer" of a dog is liable for any injury caused by the animal if:

-In a strict liability case, the Ohio dog bite statute provides three possible defenses for a dog owner.
-First, the owner may argue that the person bitten provoked the dog by teasing, tormenting, or abusing it.
-If the injured person did provoke the dog, he or she may not recover damages.
+First, the owner can argue that the person bitten provoked the dog by teasing, tormenting, or abusing it.
+If the injured person did provoke the dog, he or she cannot recover damages from the owner.

-Next, the owner may argue that the injured person was trespassing at the time and that the dog bite statute absolves the owner of liability for injuries.
+Next, the owner might argue that the injured person was trespassing at the time, and that the dog bite statute absolves the owner of liability for injuries.

-Finally, the owner might argue that the injured person was committing a crime -- or trying to commit one -- when he or she was bitten.
+Finally, the owner might argue that the injured person was committing a crime (other than a "minor misdemeanor" as the statute differentiates)—or trying to commit one—when he or she was bitten.